sg55kg/etchasketch/README.md

 # etchasketch
 The Odin Project etchasketch assignment.

+Updated(8/19):
+Got the color picker working finally.
+I had the right idea with the functions I had attempted, but I just needed to slightly change how I wrote them.
+After I fixed this I messed around in CSS to get the page looking nicer.
+I might still want to add some things and potentially add a rainbow color feature, but for now I think this is good enough to submit as a completed project on Odin.

 Updated(8/11):
 A day or two after my last update I got the actual grid creation and drawing functions finished.
 The last thing I am stuck on is making the color picker work, and then I plan on doing a little bit of final styling to make the page look a little nicer.